Contrast-Security-OSS/docs/content/user/agent/java/rules/Level2Rules.md

 <!--
 <<<<<<< HEAD:content/user/agent/java/rules/Level2Rules.md
 title: "Level 2 Rules"
-description: "How to add a level 2 rule to the Java Agent and Teamserver"
+description: "How to add a Level 2 rule to the Java Agent and TeamServer"
 =======
 title: "How to Add a Level 2 Rule"
 description: "How to add a Level 2 rule to the Java Agent and TeamServer"